Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Repeat reminder**
 :lit: &ePlease approach the trader and right-click them while holding the crate to start the trade.

+**Failure**
+:danger: &eYou need to keep the crate with you until you reach the selling facility.
+Please head over to &6{facility_ferrous}&e while keeping the crate in your inventory.

 **Completion**
 &a:check_mark: You have successfully sold the ferrous scrap materials from your crate!
 But the crate is not empty yet.